 Hoyt Arboretum as a living collections museum plays an important role in serving the community in understanding biodiversity, conservation, education and research.
-Hoyt is home to over 130 plant families and 1,248 species - 62 of which are listed globally threatened or endangered by the International Union for Conservation of Nature and Natural Resources (IUCN).
+Hoyt is home to over 200 plant families and 2,068 species - 63 of which are listed globally vulnerable or endangered by the International Union for Conservation of Nature and Natural Resources (IUCN).
 As a member of Botanic Gardens Conservation International we actively conduct ex situ conservation on our threatened species, while educating our regional and global audience about extinction and conservation issues.

 As with any museum specimen provenance of our collections begins with tracking wild collected seeds through arboretum planting and maturation.
 Species determination and vouchering is conducted at the time of flowering and fruiting.
 Provenance is expressed through vouchers and provides a permanent record of our collections.

 Our publicly accessible IrisBG plant inventoryhas both Latin and common names.
 Users are able to pinpoint locations of individual arboretum trees.
 The database also provides botanical information including rarity status and country of origin.
 Our plant database partner is Leach Botanical Garden.
-Leach focuses on unusual and rare herbaceous species found in Oregon.
-Hoyt Arboretum and Leach Botanical garden collections are successful compliments of each other.
+Leach focuses on unusual and rare herbaceous species found in Oregon while the Hoyt Arboretum collection is global making them successful compliments of each other.

 Herbarium determination services as well as all our teaching vouchers are available to researchers, conservation biologists, restoration biologists and educators at all levels as well as the general public.
 For more information please contact our Arboretum Curator or Systematic Botanist.